ad-fraud/M5K/README.md

 #### more information on the MEDIA5K Challenge here: http://botlab.io/media5k

-starter kit for MEDIA5K challenge where the goal is to accurately identify spam sites
+This is part of the starter kit for MEDIA5K challenge where the goal is to accurately identify spam sites.
+The remaining part can be found on the link provided above.

 First and foremost, the script provided here is intented for research use only and for anything larger than a few thousand sites, you should use Alexa and WOT API access instead.